Mastering Plaster Techniques: Elevate Your Abstract Digital Art

 - Smooth: Achieved by careful application and sanding

-- Rough: Created by adding sand or using tools to scratch the surface
+- Rough: Created by adding aggregates or using tools to scratch the surface

 - Swirled: Made by using circular motions during application